HISTORY OF MODERN AND CONTEMPORARY JAPANESE THOUGHT

 During the online lectures, students are required to work on a critical analysis of sources of different nature (textual primary sources, visual sources, academic sources) applying the knowledge acquired during the previous in-presence lectures and developing the skills necessary to write the paper required for the exam.

-For each lesson scheduled as “online,” students will find on Moodle a short video introduction to the topic and an activity to be completed and handed in via the appropriate tool within a week.
+For each lesson scheduled as “online,” (the calendar will be presented during the first lesson) students will find on Moodle a short video introduction to the topic and an activity to be completed and handed in via the appropriate tool within a week.

 Bibliography and further readings are available on the Moodle platform.